K-Vector/TTB-Verifier/README.md

   - Can occur with poor OCR quality
   - May miss matches due to normalization differences

-**Mitigation:** The system uses 85% threshold for fuzzy matching and 80% token overlap for warnings to balance accuracy and error tolerance.
+**Mitigation:** The system uses 85% threshold for fuzzy matching and 65% token overlap for warnings to balance accuracy and error tolerance.
+These thresholds are configurable via constants in `server/api.py`.
 Manual review of OCR text is recommended for critical verifications.

 ## Future Enhancements Ideas